 4. Memento (2000)

-Christopher Nolan’s second feature film might not have garnered the same response as ‘Inception’, but it holds cult status among critics and film conspirators.
+Christopher Nolan’s second feature film might not have garnered the same response as ‘Inception’, but it holds cult status among critics and film lovers.
 Nolan played with the non-linear storyline, creating and solving mysteries across two timelines and ending the film where it began.
-Leonard Shelby, a patient of anterograde amnesia is on a mission to hunt down the killer of his wife.
-With body tattoos and Polaroid images serving as memory reinforces, Shelby questions and investigates looking for an elusive John G. His quest comes to a halt when the manipulative policeman Teddy reveals an ugly truth of John G being dead a year ago and Shelby was a pawn used in hunting down other notorious John G’s’.
+Leonard Shelby, a patient of anterograde amnesia, is on a mission to hunt down the killer of his wife.
+With body tattoos and Polaroid images serving as memory reinforces, Shelby questions and investigates, looking for an elusive John G. His quest comes to a halt when the manipulative policeman Teddy reveals an ugly truth of John G being dead a year ago and that Shelby was a pawn used in hunting down other notorious John Gs.
 He becomes infuriated and shoots Teddy down, thereby closing the script but leaving the plot wide open for a stream of questions to come rushing in.

 Read More: Worst Movie Sequels of All Time